ciaran51/elasticgraph/CODE_OF_CONDUCT.md

 # Block Code of Conduct

-Block's mission is Economic Empowerment.
+Block's purpose is Economic Empowerment.
 This means opening the global economy to everyone.
 We extend the same principles of inclusion to our developer ecosystem.
-We are excited to build with you.
-So we will ensure our community is truly open, transparent and inclusive.
+We are excited to build with you, and want to ensure our community is truly open, transparent and inclusive.
 Because of the global nature of our project, diversity and inclusivity is paramount to our success.
 We not only welcome diverse perspectives, we **need** them!

 The code of conduct below reflects the expectations for ourselves and for our community.